Frequently Asked Questions

 If you dial 911 from any Campus phone the call will go directly to the UTC Police Dispatcher.
 This includes the Blue Light Emergency Phones on campus.
 Dialing 911 from your cell phone will send the call to the Hamilton County 911 Service Center.

 Yes, when an item is turned into the UTC Police Dept. it is logged in as found property.
 These items are stored for 60 days.
 If you have lost an item you may contact the UTC Police Dept. at 423-425-4357.
 Items may be picked up Monday through Friday, from 8:30am to 4:30pm (excluding holidays).
+Please see the Lost and Found page for more information.

 Recently, across the country, there have been several tragic incidents resulting from contact between citizens and police officers.
 The University of Tennessee at Chattanooga Police Department is concerned and would like to avoid having these types of situations occur on our campus.
 For this reason, the University of Tennessee at Chattanooga Police Department has developed this information to help citizens better understand what to expect from police officers if they are stopped and/or questioned.
 A familiarization with law enforcement concerns and practices will help avert needless confrontation or misunderstandings.